What’s On in September

 As with all Andalucian celebrations, though, it doesn’t come at the expense of plenty of eating, drinking and a long night of partying.

-As the name suggests, this festival in Torrox is really about one thing: beer – lots and lots of beer.
-Running from the Thursday to the Saturday, Torrox’s Avenida Esperanto gives itself over to a celebration of all things brewed, with some food stalls and live music thrown in for good measure.
+Running from the Thursday to the Sunday, Torrox’s Avenida del Faro gives itself over to a celebration of all things fun, with some food stalls and live music thrown in for good measure.

 High up in the foothills of the sierra, with its narrow whitewashed streets crowned by a Mudejar minaret, Salares is a suitably atmospheric setting for this celebration of Andalucia’s Moorish past.